 Everyone is certain their answer is the right one, yet no two answers are the same.
 This isn’t a failure to reach a consensus; it is proof of a beautiful truth.
 When we talk about japanese curry, we are rarely just discussing ingredients.
 We are defending memories, routines, and a deeply personal sense of comfort.
-The idea of the “best” isn’t universal—it is a private claim, a reflection of our own unique story.
+At Singapore Best Restaurants, we welcome the idea that the “best” isn’t universal, it is a private claim, a reflection of our own story, whether it be in Marina Bay Sands or Tanjong Pajar.
+In this case, it is journey to find the best spots for Japanese Curry in this Lion City

 Exploring Singapore’s Finest Japanese Curry Restaurants